Submersible/self/README.md

 ### Static Properties

 Static properties on a class will be inherited by the extending class.
-Except they're not prototypal, so any static defitions will be copied to the child class when `extend` is called.
+Except they're not prototypal, so any static definitions will be copied to the child class when `extend` is called.
 Defining a static property is as simple as setting a property on the class, or it can be done by using the sugar `.staticProps` method.